jaredgrxss/Orion/README.md

 - How **bloated or inefficient** is our dependency tree?
 - Is there a **better alternative** that boosts performance or reliability?

 Tools like `bundler-audit` and `dependabot` offer partial insights. **Orion** goes further.
-It gives you a complete, actionable picture of your dependencies—so you can build safer, faster Ruby applications.
+It gives you a complete, actionable picture of your project—so you can build safer, faster Ruby applications.

 ---